Chinmaypanda34/ACTIVE-DIRECTORY-SET-UP/README.md

          -> sudo realm join --user=administrator PENTEST.LAB

-         -> If It Succeeds, You’ll See No Output or Just Successfully enrolled machine (for confirm type [ realm list ]
+         -> If It Succeeds, you’ll See No Output or just a successfully enrolled machine (for confirmation type [ realm list ]

-         -> last test :- nslookup pentest.lab , dig +short pentest.lab   (check its working or not )
+         -> last test :- nslookup pentest.lab, dig + short pentest.lab   (check its working or not )

      HELL YEAH 🔥 Boom!